By Heather Rhoades

 Organic garden pest control is on the minds of many gardeners these days.
 Natural home pesticides are not only easy to make, they are cheaper and safer than many products you can buy on store shelves.
 Let’s take a look at some natural insect repellents you can make for the garden.

 How to Make Natural Pesticide

 The best way how to make natural pesticide is to use natural products that you have laying around your house.
 Garden pests are repelled or killed by a surprising number of safe and natural products.
-Let’s take a look at a few natural insect repellent recipes.
+Here are a few natural insect repellent recipes:

 Organic Garden Pest Control Recipe #1

 - 1 tablespoon dish soap (Note: do not use a dish soap that contains bleach)

 Peel the garlic cloves and puree the cloves along with the oil and water.
 Allow to sit over night and then strain the mixture.
 Add the soap and mix toughly.
 Pour into a spray bottle and use on pest infected plants.

 - 1 teaspoon dish soap or Murphy Oil (Note: do not use a dish soap that contains bleach)